artsiomandryianau/githubAPIv3/README.md

 Github repositories checker
 ===========================
+Recrutment process task.
 Github API v3 using application.
 Cheking all the repositories of users github or generate a custom exception.

 GET:~/repositories/{userLogin}
 ------------------------------